core-wg/yang-cbor/draft-ietf-core-sid.md

 authoritative sources, as authoritative as the YANG modules that they are using.

+SID files are identified with and can employ _dereferenceable identifiers_, i.e., identifiers that could lead implementations in certain situations to automatically perform a remote access the target of which is indicated at least partially by those identifiers.
+This can give an attacker information from and/or control over such accesses, which can have security and privacy implications.
-The security and privacy considerations in {{Sections 5 and 6 of -deref-id}} apply.
+Please also see {{Sections 5 and 6 of -deref-id}}
+for further considerations that may be applicable.

 # IANA Considerations  {#IANA}